centrahq/api-documentation/pages/04.guides/erp-with-gql/docs.md

 ## Adding Product 1 Variant 2: A sweater

-This example creates or updates a product – in this case a turtleneck sweater.
-The product comes in red and blue variants, and each variant is available in sizes S, M and L.
+This example creates or updates a product – in this case a sweater.
+In our example it will only have a single Variant, which is available in sizes S, M and L.

-We simply mention the other size chart - and all the right sizes are created automatically.
+The only difference from the previous example is using the second size chart this time.

 #### Request